-Instructor: Jillene Grover Seiver, Ph.D. (please call me Jill or Dr. Jill)

-Click on the "Inbox" link in the top right corner of the classroom screen

-A screen will open:

-Email: In the left side: In the right side:

-You'll see all of the messages that you've You can create a new message.

-received or participated in.

-Use the address book icon to find your

-recipient.

-PSYCHOLOGY HYSYKYMY III Build fam build fam

-Text:

-Psychology in Everyday Life, 3rd edition by David Myers & C. Nathan DeWall This is what the cover of your text should look like.
+Instructor: Jillene Grover Seiver, Ph.D. (please call me Jill or Dr. Jill) Click on the "Inbox" link in the top right corner of the classroom screen A screen will open: Email: In the left side: You'll see all of the messages that you've received or participated in.
+In the right side: Lindin You can create a new message.
+Use the address book icon to find your recipient.
+Text: PSCLOCOT Psychology in Everyday Life , 3rd edition by David Myers & C. Nathan DeWall This is what the cover of your text should look like.
 See the "Textbook" information at the bottom of this Syllabus